Frequently Asked Questions

 These questions and answers are provided as quick answers to some of the more commonly asked questions.
 If you cannot find your answer here, please contact me – I’m happy to help!

-There are many variables that factor into the cost from concept through implementation.
-I do have some package deals to give you a better idea of costs, but even packages have some adjustments that come up due to personal variables (i.e. a 20 page website that needs the content written is a bit different than a 5 page website with existing content).
+A; There are many variables that factor into the cost from concept through implementation.
+I do have some package deals to give you a better idea of costs, but even packages have some adjustments that come up due to personal variables (i.e. a 20-page website that needs the content written is a bit different than a 5-page website with existing content).
 To give you a good starting idea, I charge $75 for hourly work – and $1500 for a basic website.
 To get a tailored estimate for your needs, contact me to get a quote today.

 1: Signed contract and deposit.